-It is essential for personnel involved in conducting nonclinical laboratory studies to be trained on and have a thorough understanding of GLP regulations, in order to ensure that study experiments are performed in a compliant manner.
-In particular, special care must be taken to comply with regulations pertaining to animal care.
-These measures ensure that facilities are correctly managed and that animal care procedures are followed in order to maintain sanitary conditions and to minimize cross-contamination.
+It is essential for personnel involved in conducting nonclinical laboratory studies to be trained on and have a thorough understanding of GLP regulations, to ensure that study experiments are performed in a compliant manner.
+In particular, special care must be taken to comply with regulations about animal care.
+These measures ensure that facilities are correctly managed and that animal care procedures are followed to maintain sanitary conditions and minimize cross-contamination.

-Subpart C, which explains regulations for Facilities under GLP, outlines specific rules that must be followed by animal care sites.
-The primary requirement is for these facilities to have sufficient space in order to house animals.
-This is needed to ensure the following: species or test systems are appropriately separated, individual projects are isolated, animals are quarantined, and that routine or specialized housing is provided for the animals.
+Subpart C, explains regulations for Facilities under GLP.
+Outlines specific rules that must be followed by animal care sites.
+The primary requirement is for these facilities to have sufficient space to house animals.
+This is needed to ensure the following: species or test systems are appropriately separated.
+Individual projects are isolated, animals are quarantined, and routine or specialized housing is provided for the animals.

 Moreover, separate animal rooms or areas must be maintained for studies that involve biohazardous testing or control articles.
 Separate areas must also be provided to isolate animals that are suspected of being diseased.
 Known to have a disease, or maybe a carrier of a disease.
 These areas may be used to diagnose, treat, and control laboratory animal diseases.
 Facilities must also be provided to dispose of all animal waste.
 If this cannot be done on-site, they must safely store the waste before it is removed from the facility.
 Wherein care must be taken to maintain sanitation and minimize contamination.